micrometre/flask-rest/README.md

 ```shell
 pip install '.[test].
 ```
-*This install any additional packages needed for running tests.*
+*Install any additional packages needed for running tests.*

 2. Run tests:
 ```shell
 pytest
 ```
-*This will discover and run all test cases in the project.
+*This will discover and run all test cases in the project.*

 3. Generate coverage report: